siwelbackwards/aicurator/docs/auth-gated-trending-products.md

    - Visits homepage
    - Sees trending products with titles and images
    - Artist names and prices are hidden with lock icons
-   - Sees call-to-action to sign in for full details
+   - Sees call-to-action to member log in for full details

 2. **Authenticated User**:
    - Visits homepage